K40 Laser Conversion

 I picked up a Chinese K40 laser cutter a few years back.
-I had a little play with it and decided the software was abysmal, the controller was horrible and it was grossly unsafe.
+I played with it and decided the software was abysmal, the controller was horrible, and it was grossly unsafe.
 I stashed it on the ‘forgotten projects’ shelf and left it there.

-Now, since our hackspace is still closed due to Covid-19, I’m really missing our nice Epilog laser cutter, and I have all kinds of projects on the go that really need a few small pieces making.
-I could outsource them – but where’s the fun in that?
+Now, since our hackspace is still closed due to COVID-19, I’m really missing our nice Epilog laser cutter.
+I have all kinds of projects on the go that really need a few small pieces made.
+I could outsource them, but where’s the fun in that?

 So, it really is time to break out the K40 ‘blue box’ and get it up to scratch.